-MtBE monitoring results must be reported to the DNR in the Tier 2 Groundwater Data table.
+MtBE monitoring results must be reported to the DNR on DNR Form 542-1394.
+Include this form after the Groundwater Analytical Data Table in the Tier 2 Report.

 OTHER CHEMICALS OF CONCERN

 If other chemicals of concern are identified, please contact DNR to determine whether additional chemical analysis sampling or assessment is necessary.